AustralianBioCommons/ables/projects/tasmanian-devil.md

 ---
-title: Genomic anslysis of Tasmanian Devil
+title: Genomic analysis of Tasmanian Devil
-contributors: [Ziad Al-Bkhetan, Johan Gustafsson]
 description: The project will analyse Tasmanian Devil genome to shed light on causes of Tasmanian  Devil facial tumour disease (DFTD) disease.
 toc: false
 type: projects
 ---

-## Bioinfomatics leads
+## Bioinformatics leads

-Ambikesh Jayal <ambi.jayal@canberra.edu.au>
+- Ambikesh Jayal <ambi.jayal@canberra.edu.au>

 ## Details

-Background and Aims:
+### Background and Aims

 The project deals with the characterisation of the subtelomeres in the Tasmanian devil (TD) which is the largest carnivore marsupial in the Australian Dasyuridae family.
 TD is listed as a threatened species due to two facial tumours (devil facial tumour 1 (DFT1) and devil facial tumour 2 (DFT2)).
 These tumours have resulted in about 90% reduction in the TD population.
 The exact cause of these facial tumours is yet unknown (McCallum et al., 2007); however, the DFT1 is believed to have originated from telomeres (the end cap of linear chromosomes that protects it from degradation and end-to-end fusion) on one homologue of chromosomes 1 and X (Taylor et al., 2017).